 3. Heart failure

-Thickened heart muscles find it difficult to pump blood to meet the body’s requirement.
-This could lead to a heart failure.
+Thickened heart muscles find it difficult to pump blood to meet the body’s requirements.
+This could lead to heart failure.

 4. Organ malfunction

 Weakened and narrowed blood vessels in your kidneys could prevent other organs from functioning normally.

 – The primary cause of high blood pressure is atherosclerosis.
 The multiple factors responsible for atherosclerosis resulting in hypertension are:-

 – A diet rich in fat and salt

 – Regular cigarette smoking and use of tobacco